NKay15/SC2002/README.md

 8. UserList (d,27) - nc

 ## TODO :
-- [ done ] Whoever is writing patient class, please finish the contructor of Medical Record
+- [x] Whoever is writing patient class, please finish the contructor of Medical Record
 - [ ] Finish the constructor of Appointment Outcome Report

 ### LYX